alankrantas/microbit-micropython-cookbook/README.md

 Do not use servos and buzzers at the same time.
 They require different PWM frequencies and most microcontrollers can only set one frequency accross all pins at a time.

-micro:bit's power output may just enough to power a SG90 mini servo.
-External power supply is recommended.
+Also: micro:bit's power output may just (barely) enough to power a single SG90 mini servo.
+External power supply recommended.

 ## Value Mapping